Gertrude Torkornoo

-Gertrude Araba Esaaba Sackey Torkornoo (born on 11 September 1962) is a Ghanaian judge who served as Chief Justice of Ghana from 2023 to 2025.
+Gertrude Araba Esaaba Sackey Torkornoo (born 11 September 1962) is a Ghanaian judge who served as Chief Justice of Ghana from 2023 to 2025.
 She was nominated to the Supreme Court in November 2019 and received parliamentary approval in December 2019.
 She was sworn in on 17 December 2019.
 She was nominated to the office of Chief Justice in April 2023 to replace Justice Kwasi Anin-Yeboah who retired as Chief Justice on 24 May 2023.
-She was the 15th Chief Justice of Ghana from 12 June 2023 till her dismissal on 1 September 2025.
+She was the 15th Chief Justice of Ghana from 12 June 2023 until her dismissal on 1 September 2025.

 Early life and education

 Torkornoo hails from Winneba in the Central Region of Ghana.
 She was born on 11 September 1962 in Cape Coast to Abraham Kofi Sackey and Comfort Aba Sackey, who were both teachers at the time.
 She is the second of five siblings.

 She attended Suhum Presby Primary School in 1966 and continued to Ajumako Catholic School in 1969, where she completed her primary education.
 From 1969 to 1973, she continued at Ajumako Methodist School, prior to entering Wesley Girls' High School in 1973 where she obtained her ordinary level certificate in 1978.
 She continued at Achimota School from 1978 to 1980 for her advanced level certificate.
 She gained a B. A. in Law and Sociology at University of Ghana in 1984 and graduated from the Ghana School of Law in 1986.
 In 2001, she obtained a Postgraduate Diploma in International Law and Organization from the International Institute of Social Studies, which is part of Erasmus University Rotterdam in the Netherlands.
 In 2011, she graduated from Golden Gate University School of Law, in USA with a Master of Laws (LLM) in Intellectual Property Law.